prasadashu/data-engineering-fetch-rewards/README.md

 Once you have flattened the JSON data object and masked those two fields, write each record to a Postgres database that is made available via [Postgres's docker image](https://hub.docker.com/_/postgres).

 You will have to make a number of decisions as you develop this solution:

+*    How will you read messages from the queue?
 *    What type of data structures should be used?
 *    How will you mask the PII data so that duplicate values can be identified?
 *    What will be your strategy for connecting and writing to Postgres?
+*    Where and how will your application run?

 ## When complete
 Please upload your codebase to a public Git repo (GitHub, Bitbucket, etc.) and email us the link.
 Please double-check this is publicly accessible.